 Videos: Visual content to supplement learning and demonstrate coding techniques and solutions.

-* A strong foundation in C programming tailored to Linux kernel and device driver development.
+Upon completion of the course, participants will have:* A strong foundation in C programming tailored to Linux kernel and device driver development.

 * Comprehensive knowledge of Linux character device drivers, including how to develop, test, and debug them.